 With the violation of women's health rights even in this age and time, we need more mobility within and beyond our communities to fight for what we deserve as basic human rights.
 The recent abortion ban in Alabama is a perfect example of how even today women don’t have the freedom to make decisions for themselves and their future.
 This ban is a clear attempt at curtailing women's rights to decide freely on their bodies and lives.

 Such instances stress the importance of a movement against the oppressors and raising a generation that recognizes the vast expanse of women's health.
 The world needs to realize that women's health isn’t just limited to pregnancy and childbirth.

 The inception of this day was in 1987, during the IV International Women’s Health Meeting held at Costa Rica.
-It was proposed that the day should symbolise SRHR issues faced by women across the globe.
+It was proposed that the day should symbolize SRHR issues faced by women across the globe.
 It has been a challenging task to bring recognition to sexual as well as reproduction rights, ensuring access to contraceptives and abortion.
-It was also used as the perfect platform to advocate the concept of sexuality, reproductive and sexual rights at the regional, national and international levels.
+It was also used as the perfect platform to advocate the concept of sexuality, reproductive and sexual rights at the regional, national, and international levels.
 Introducing sexual education to youngsters and generating knowledge about safe sex was an integral part of the campaigns.

 Some of the key areas that need our attention to promote women health include: